 ‘We need to get the experts in’.
 It sounds impressive doesn’t it?
 It sounds like the A-Team are going to come crashing into your office and save you from almost-certain death.
 But ‘Quick!
 I need to call a PowerPoint expert!’ doesn’t quite conjure up the same image.
 More and more companies are outsourcing tasks they don’t have internal expertise for, but should presentations be on that list?
-We look at the pros and cons of outsourcing versus using your in-house design agency to create presentations.
+We look at the pros and cons of PowerPoint outsourcing versus using your in-house design agency.

 The Malaysia Tourist Board is the latest corporation to come under fire from graphic designers the world over for having their logo designed in-house, rather than outsourcing to a team of professionals.
 It’s a classic case of: ‘it cost nothing to develop the logo, but we’re not expecting it to win any design awards, we just want something that does the job.’
 True, in-house design may be cheap, but is it cost-effective?
 Is in-house design actually doing you more harm than good and putting a cork in your sales pipeline?

 Logo design is one thing, and most people would argue that outsourcing to specialists rather than leaving it to all-rounders is a given – after all it’s not something you’re going to change every week.
 But what about presentations?
-Assigning budget to get your presentations designed by a PowerPoint expert surely isn’t justifiable: you make too many, they have to be done quickly, they seem to be successful as they are, will an external agency understand your needs well enough?
+Assigning budget to outsource PowerPoint creations to experts surely isn’t justifiable: you make too many, they have to be done quickly, they seem to be successful as they are, will an external agency understand your needs well enough?
 Well, here are 6 things to consider, before you send your next presentation to your in-house design team.

 Imagine if a big multi-national company let non-web-specialists design their website.
 You arrive at the site and it doesn’t look great, it doesn’t work very well, so you don’t trust it and look elsewhere.
 Why is it any different with presentations?
 It’s not that you won’t trust someone with a bad presentation – and a bad presentation can be anything from too much text, too little animation, too many bad stock photos, to style over substance, gimmicks, and graphics that distract – but you will be much more likely to trust someone who has a deck that has been designed by professional presentation designers.